symbol/symbol-docs/source/guides/account/getting-account-information.rst

 **Checking account's balance**

 Check account's balance using ``mosaicService``.
-The balance is the amount of the different mosaics stored in the account.
+The balance is the amount of the different mosaics stored on the account.

 .. example-code::